Klondiked/CPRE-281-Digital-Logic-Final-Project-Microwave-Simulation-/README.txt

 [*]	End Sequence

 [?]
-For our final project we set out to make a microwave timer.
+For our final project we set out to make a functioanl microwave simulation.
 We accomplished
-    our goal of setting a custom time, as well as having a preset available.
+    our goal of setting a custom time, having a preset available, the ability to pause countdown, reset the system at any time, and a visually represented end sequence.

 ------------------------------------------------------------------------------------------------------
 **********************************************